 The Institute for Arts Integration

 Enchanted Circle launched the INSTITUTE FOR ARTS INTEGRATION in 2012 as a dedicated resource for training educators throughout the region in the practical and empowering methods of arts integration.

 “Arts Integration is an approach to teaching in which students construct and demonstrate understanding through an art from.
 Students engage in a creative process which connects an art form and another subject area and meets evolving objectives in both.” ~ The Kennedy Center

 The INSTITUTE FOR ARTS INTEGRATION is designed to offer the highest quality arts integration instruction.
-Developed by Priscilla Kane Hellweg, ECT’s Executive/Artistic Director and Master Teaching Artist, IAI is aligned with the Common Core and the Massachusetts Curriculum Frameworks.
+Developed by Priscilla Kane Hellweg, ECT’s Founding Executive/Artistic Director and Master Teaching Artist, IAI is aligned with the Common Core and the Massachusetts Curriculum Frameworks.
 Utilizing best practices such as close reading and visual thinking strategies, IAI offers ECT’s own classroom-ready creative teaching tools and replicable methods to engage students in content learning.
 We practice both formative and summative assessment and offer adaptable assessment tools to evaluate student comprehension and engagement.